Dadu Dayal: Dadupanth

 Followers of Vaishnavism are also called Bairagi or Vairagi.
 Among the Bairagi, those who became part of the military akharas were organised in the 7 akharas, of which the founding dates are unclear.
 Each of the akharas accepted members from all 4 sects of Vaishnavism.
 Bairagi military akharas generally did not follow the prohibition against eating meat or taking narcotics.
+The Dadupanthis had a tradition that was known as Khalsa, being inspired by the Sikh tradition.